Regenerative Agriculture Course

 Pen & notebook

-Practical clothing: covered shoes/boots, hat, sun protection
+Practical clothing: covered sturdy shoes/boots, hat, sun protection

 Entry Requirements

-Open to students 15+ years old
+Open to students aged 15+

-No previous completion of the listed units of competency
+Must not have previously completed the listed units of competency

 Accredited Learning